 - Customizable tone and style

-How to Use Copy AI for User Research: While primarily a copywriting tool, Copy.ai can also assist with various research-related writing tasks.
+How to use Copy AI for user research: While primarily a copywriting tool, Copy.ai can also assist with various research-related writing tasks.
 Use it to generate engaging survey questions, participant recruitment emails, or content for your research reports.
 You can also customize the tone and style to match your target audience.
 If you need to spin up a report or executive summary in a hurry, Copy.ai is your friend!

 Pricing: Start for free!
 Paid plans from $49/month